sahlet-official/beenotes/README.md

-to build signed android app use Android Studio (choose build **aab** - not **apk**): https://developer.android.com/studio/publish/app-signing there is already created upload key *android-upload-keystore.jks* in folder *client/secrets*;
+to build signed android app use Android Studio (choose build **aab** - not **apk**): https://developer.android.com/studio/publish/app-signing there is already created upload key *android-upload-keystore.jks* in folder *client/secrets/src*;
-use *scrambler* to decript it
+use *scrambler* to decript it from *client/secrets/crypt*